kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // Resource identifies the type of resource to be initialized that should be
     // initialized
     Resource GroupResource

     // Initializers are the default names that will be registered to this resource Initializers []Initializer

+    // If timeout is reached, an intializer is removed from the resource's
+    // initializer list by the apiserver.
+    // Default to XXX seconds.
+    Timeout *int64
 }

 type Initializer struct {